 Unusual Options Activity Insight: Peloton Interactive

-Peloton Interactive (NASDAQ:PTON) shares experienced unusual options activity on Friday.
-The stock price moved down to $120.93 following the option alert.
+On Wednesday, shares of Peloton Interactive (NASDAQ:PTON) saw unusual options activity.
+After the option alert, the stock price moved up to $125.55.

 - Sentiment: BULLISH